ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem-model.md

 > the 2-factor solution with 3 somatic items (sleep disturbance, poor
 > energy, appetite change) was a better solution than either a
 > unidimensional model or 2-factor model that included psychomotor
-> retardation as a fourth somatic item
+> slowing as a fourth somatic item

 ``` r
 pop_psych_soma.model <- "